 A Michigan Winter Cocktail

-A hot toddy is typically a mixed drink made of liquor and water with honey, herbs, and spices, and served hot.
+A hot toddy is typically a mixed drink made of liquor and water with honey, herbs, and spices and served hot.
 In Michigan, many toddy’s are found housed in an innocent thermos while the kids are sledding or playing ice hockey.
-They are the ideal cold weather drink.
-Here is a recipe should be experienced and derivatives are always welcome.
+They are the ideal cold-weather drink.
+Here is a recipe that should be experienced, and derivatives are always welcome.